silphid/jen/README.md

 $ jen pull
 ```

-# Templates git repo

-- bin (scripts common to all templates)
-- templates
-  - TEMPLATE_NAME
-    - spec.yaml (defines actions/steps/variables)
-    - src (template files to render)
-    - bin (template-specific scripts)

 # `spec.yaml` files

 Each template has a `spec.yaml` file in its root that specifies how to render the template, what
-variables to prompt user and what actions user can invoke throughout the project's lifetime.
+variables to prompt user and what actions user can invoke throughout the project's life-time.

 It has this general structure: